Why Does Obesity Cause Shortness Of Breath?

 - Extreme Temperatures

-How Obesity Causes Shortness of Breath
+How Obesity Causes Shortness Of Breath

 The collapse of the lungs, which may cause shortness of breath due to obesity, may initially only occur at night.
 The extra weight in your chest makes it harder to take deep breaths when lying down.
 Some of your lungs may collapse, making it difficult to breathe in and out.
 Adding on extra fat occurs as weight increase proceeds.
 Collapsed lung tissue might become permanent over time.